MLB Rumors: San Francisco Giants Eye Playoff Contention With Trade For Andrew McCutchen

 On Monday, the Giants agreed to a trade with the Pittsburgh Pirates for former National League MVP Andrew McCutchen, according to ESPN.
 McCutchen is a five-time MLB all-star.

-What the Giants gave up in return for Andrew McCutchen was not yet available.
-It has been reported by MLB.com that the San Francisco Giants did not have to relinquish their top prospect Chris Shaw in the trade for McCutchen.
+Who the Giants gave up in return for Andrew McCutchen was right-handed pitcher Kyle Crick and minor league prospect Brian Reynolds.
+It was reported by MLB.com that the San Francisco Giants did not have to relinquish their top prospect Chris Shaw in the trade for McCutchen.

 Andrew McCutchen is an immediate roster upgrade who instantly improves the Giants on offense and defense.
 McCutchen had some struggles with the Pirates in his last two seasons.
 Andrew McCutchen uncharacteristically hit for averages of 0.256 and 0.279 in his last two years in Pittsburgh.